alphagov/shared_mustache/README.md

 By default when you run `rake shared_mustache:compile` it will put the outputed templates JavaScript at `Rails.root/app/assets/javascript/templates.js`.
 This can be configured using an intializer.
+The `templates.js` file should be kept empty for development and only populated in production.

 You should add the following lines to your `application.js`:

     //= require shared_mustache
     //= require templates

+This adds the jQuery helper for you to use the templates and in production will add the compiled templates.

 At the bottom of your main layout you should add: